makrai/notes/schick21-cloze-few-shot-classif-nli.md

 * whether PET is able to cope with situations were some PVPs perform much worse than othersl
-* Table 4 compares the performance of PET to that of the best and worst performing patterns after finetuning; we also include results obtained using the ensemble of PET models corresponding to individual PVPs without knowledge distillation
+* Table 4 compares the performance of PET to that of the best and worst performing patterns after finetuning;
+  * we also include results obtained using the ensemble of PET models corresponding to individual PVPs without knowledge distillation
   * Even after finetuning, the gap between the best and worst pattern is large, especially for Yelp.
 However, PET is not only able to compensate for this, but even improves accuracies over using only the best-performing pattern across all tasks
   * Distillation brings consistent improvements over the ensemble;
-    additionally, it significantly reduces the size of the final classifier.
-We
+    additionally, it significantly reduces the size of the final classifier
   * no clear difference between the uniform and weighted variants of PET

 ## Auxiliary Language Modeling, the influence of